I4Give Foundation: Background

+History and Development

+Foundations and Growth

 In December 2020, the i4Give foundation was founded, along with i4Give day and i4Give week, held for the first time on 1 February 2021.
 From June 2021, the "Four Angels" law was enforced in New South Wales, inspired by the death of the four children.
 The law gives a harsher penalty to drivers found to have a combination of illegal drugs and alcohol in their system.
 Leila Abdallah was named mother of the year in May 2021.
 In June 2022, the Abdallah family was invited to attend the World Meeting of Families 2022 in Rome.
-The family became good friends with former Prime Minister Scott Morrison.
 After the death of Queen Elizabeth II, Australian Prime Minister Anthony Albanese invited Daniel Abdallah to her funeral in September 2022, along with 10 other Australians for "extraordinary contributions to their communities", citing his founding of the i4Give Foundation and its influence within Australian communities.
 A three year annual grant of AUD $65,000 was contributed to the i4Give Foundation by City of Parramatta in 2023.
+A further $10,000 was granted by the City of Parramatta in 2026 for an "Olive Branch Community Gathering" on i4Give Day 2027 to "promote kindness, forgiveness, and meaningful community connection".

+The family became good friends with former Prime Minister Scott Morrison.
+As of 2026, Morrison is the chairman of the i4Give foundation.
+In 2021, Morrison faced backlash after using a photo of his attendance at the launch of i4Give for a father's day tribute on Instagram.

+Public Statements and Outreach

+In August 2025, Daniel Abdallah sat down with the driver Samuel Davidson for a 7NEWS Spotlight interview, meeting at maximum security prison Cessnock Correctional Centre.
+The interview was allowed under "exceptional circumstances" after eight months of planning and work between the network, psychologists and Corrective Services NSW.
+Abdallah stated that he would let Davidson out of prison if he could, while Davidson disagreed and thought he "[didn't] deserve that".
+Abdallah further extrapolated on the idea of forgiveness, stating that at the end of Davidson's term, he would be invited to his "family home [for a] BBQ together" rather than the typical offender-victim relationship.

+Following the assassination of Charlie Kirk in September 2025, and Erika Kirk's public statement of forgiveness of the alleged shooter Tyler Robinson, the i4Give foundation and it's chairman Scott Morrison commended Kirk's decision to forgive through official channels as a "powerful example of what Christianity calls us to".
+In 2026, on the sixth annual i4Give day, the i4Give Foundation called for families affected by the 2025 Bondi Beach shooting to "look at forgiveness [in tragedy]".